This is a short, simple, down-and-dirty tutorial to so you’ll know how much money your rental property will make before you buy it.

 Conversely, if the house is old, or in need up much remodeling, it could be higher.

 How’d you like this posts?
-Your thought on evaluating properties?
+Your thought on evaluating rental property?
 Leave a comment.

 Rich on Money

 So know you calculate how much you will make.
-But here’s the problem.
+How about the actual steps to buying a house?